The mod $p$ Riemann-Hilbert correspondence and the perfect site: Preliminaries on the derived categories

 We let $(\pi^*, \pi_*)$ denote the natural adjunction

 from the derived $\infty$-category of the \'etale site to the derived $\infty$-category of $\schp_R$, arising from the inclusion of sites $X_{\mathrm{et}} \subset \schp_X$.

 \begin{proposition} For any $\mathcal{F} \in \mathcal{D}(X_{\mathrm{et}})$, the adjunction map $\mathcal{F} \to \pi_* \pi^* \mathcal{F}$ is an equivalence.
-Moreover, $\pi_*$ is cocontinuous. \end{proposition} \begin{proof} For discrete objects, the result follows classically from the comparisons between big and small sites of \cite[Exp.~VII, Sec.~4]{SGA4} or \cite[Tag 00XU, 03YU]{stacks-project}.
+Moreover, $\pi_*$ is cocontinuous. \end{proposition} \begin{proof} For discrete objects, the result follows classically from the comparisons between big and small sites of \cite[Exp.~VII, Sec.~4]{SGA4} or \cite[Tag 00XU]{stacks-project}.
 The adjoint functors on hearts pass to adjoint functors on derived $\infty$-categories (note that both $\pi^*, \pi_*$ are cocontinuous and exact on abelian categories), whence the claim, cf.~\cite[Th.~C.5.4.9]{SAG}.
 This also follows from \cite[Prop.~7.1]{CM21}. \end{proof}

-\begin{remark} We can identify the image of the fully faithful embedding of \Cref{restrictedadjunction}, at least on $p$-power torsion objects.
-An object $\mathcal{F} \in \mathcal{D}(\schpp_X)_{\ptors}$ belongs to the image of $\pi^*$ if and only if: \begin{enumerate} \item As a functor on rings, $\mathcal{F}$ commutes with filtered colimits. \item For any local homomorphism of perfect, strictly henselian local rings $R_1 \to R_2$ over $X$, the map $\mathcal{F}(R_1) \to \mathcal{F}(R_2)$ is an equivalence. \end{enumerate} In fact, the pullback of any object of $\mathcal{D}(X_{\mathrm{et}})_{\ptors}$ clearly has these properties, since \'etale cohomology commutes with filtered colimits of rings \cite[Tag 073D]{stacks-project} and because of mod $p$ cohomological dimension $\leq 1$ for affines.
-Conversely, if $\mathcal{F}$ has these properties, then the adjunction map $\pi^* \pi_* \mathcal{F} \to \mathcal{F}$ is an equivalence on strictly henselian local perfect rings over $X$, and hence in general by descent. \end{remark}
+\begin{remark} We can identify the image of the fully faithful embedding $\pi^*$ of \Cref{restrictedadjunction}, at least on $p$-power torsion objects.
+An object $\mathcal{F} \in \mathcal{D}(\schpp_X)_{\ptors}$ belongs to the image of $\pi^*$ if and only if: \begin{enumerate} \item As a functor on rings, $\mathcal{F}$ commutes with filtered colimits. \item For any local homomorphism of perfect, strictly henselian local rings $R_1 \to R_2$ over $X$, the map $\mathcal{F}(R_1) \to \mathcal{F}(R_2)$ is an equivalence. \end{enumerate} In fact, the pullback of any object of $\mathcal{D}(X_{\mathrm{et}})_{\ptors}$ clearly has these properties, since \'etale cohomology commutes with filtered colimits of rings \cite[Cor.~5.8, Exp.~VII]{SGA4} and because of mod $p$ cohomological dimension $\leq 1$ for affines.
+Conversely, if $\mathcal{F}$ has these properties, then the adjunction map $\pi^* \pi_* \mathcal{F} \to \mathcal{F}$ is an equivalence on strictly henselian local perfect rings over $X$ (already by (2) alone), and hence in general by \'etale descent of both $\pi^* \pi_* \mathcal{F}, \mathcal{F}$ and by (1) to identify the stalks of both sides. \end{remark}

 We include for completeness some additional results on the structure of $\mathcal{D}(X_{\mathrm{et}})_{\ptors}$ which will not be used in the construction of the Riemann--Hilbert correspondence.
 In particular, we identify the compact objects precisely, using the following definition. \begin{definition} We say that a Grothendieck abelian category $\mathcal{A}$ is \emph{locally regular coherent} if: \begin{enumerate} \item $\mathcal{A} $ is compactly generated. \item The subcategory $\mathcal{A}_0 \subset \mathcal{A}$ of compact objects is closed under finite limits (so it is an abelian subcategory). \item Given $X \in \mathcal{A}_0$, there exists an integer $d_X$ such that one has $\mathrm{Ext}^i_{\mathcal{A}}(X, Y) =0$ for $i > d_X$ and for all $Y \in \mathcal{A}_0$. \item There exists an integer $d$ and a subcategory $\mathcal{A}_0' \subset \mathcal{A}_0$ such that if $X \in \mathcal{A}_0', Y \in \mathcal{A}_0$, then $\mathrm{Ext}^i_{\mathcal{A}}(X, Y) = 0$ for $i > d$.
 The subcategory $\mathcal{A}_0'$ generates $\mathcal{A}$ under colimits. \end{enumerate} \end{definition}